Robo-91/Rock-Paper-Scissors-Game/README.md

 * Each game keeps score of to determine the winner.

 To-do list:
-* Refactor Code to follow DRY concept and eliminate redundancy
+* Refactor Code to follow DRY concept and eliminate redundancy.

 ## Getting Started